kilee722/Lending-Club-Analysis/README.md

 # Lending-Club-Analysis
 Machine-learning model for P2P loan default prediction
 ## Executive Summary
 Social lending provides opportunities for micro-loan investors to earn an interest rate higher than savings accounts or traditional finance intermediaries.
 However, default on social lending loans will result in investors losing their entire principal.
-Considering these risks on the social lending landscape, our paper will use machine learning algorithms to predict borrower’s default, in hopes to minimize peer-to-peer lending risks.
+Considering these risks on the social lending landscape, we will use machine learning algorithms to predict borrower’s default, in hopes to minimize peer-to-peer lending risks.
 The data used was retrieved from the publicly available LendingClub dataset uploaded through Kaggle.
 The data provides borrower’s loan listings from April 2008 to September 2018.

 ![](Slide1.PNG)